chiahsing-loh/Secure-Network-Devices/README.md

 |no enable password |removes the existing plaintext password stored in a configuration file.|
 |enable secret |defines a secret password and encrypts it.|

+The <no enable password> command will disable the existing , less secure plaintext password for accessing the privileged EXEC mode.
+The <enable secret> command is a more secure, encrypted password for privileged EXEC mode.
+It will supersede the <enable password> if both are configured.
+Using encryption provides a much better protection against unauthorized access.

+Figure 5: Encrypted password of Switch0